-Although many gold miners dream of riches, for most people gold mining offers nothing but grinding poverty.
+Although gold mining can be a path to riches, for most miners it leads to nothing but grinding poverty.
 About 15 million people in Africa, Asia, and Latin America are artisanal, or small-scale, gold miners.
 These miners use simple techniques to mine for gold, such as panning in riverbeds or digging makeshift tunnels.
 Unfortunately, very few of them earn a decent living.

 Gold discoveries are sporadic and uncertain.
 The gold that is found may be split among workers or shared with village elders.
 Because most artisanal gold mining is unregulated, miners have few legal protections.
 Most lack the bargaining power to get a fair price for their gold.
 As the gold industry earns record profits, many gold miners struggle to meet basic needs like food and shelter.

 Gold miners working for large companies can be exploited too.
 Wages and working conditions can be abysmal, and miners are often prohibited from organizing to defend their rights.
-In South Africa, some gold miners working for major corporations earn so little that they live in shantytowns with no electricity or running water in their homes.
+In South Africa, some gold miners working for major corporations earn such low pay that they live in shantytowns with no electricity or running water in their homes.

 Hundreds of thousands of gold miners worldwide are slowly poisoning themselves.
 Mercury is the gold extraction agent most often used by artisanal gold miners.
 But mercury is a toxic substance, and miners regularly exposed to it may suffer health problems including kidney disease, respiratory ailments, and neurological damage.

 In addition, because small-scale gold mining is poorly regulated and many miners lack safety equipment and expertise, accidents occur all the time.
 Landslides and tunnel collapses can injure miners or bury them alive in a single moment.
 In 2013, a tragic gold mine collapse in the Darfur region of Sudan killed 100 gold miners.
 Smaller accidents happen frequently too.